jailkey/MoldJS/README.md

 	myTest.callingAPrivate() logs "value of my private property" cause the method can access the private property

-	At the code on the top, you see the extend property is extending the "Mold.Lib.Ajax" Seed.
+	In the code on the top, you see the extend property is extending the "Mold.Lib.Ajax" Seed.
-	Now you can use every public propertys/methods from Mold.Lib.Ajax.
+	Now you can access every public propertys/methods from Mold.Lib.Ajax.
 	All this propertys/methodes are in the "this" scope, so in the example we can call a the send method from the Ajax class.

 */